-- DESE approved biology 1 credit;

-- DESE approved physical science 1 credit; and

-- A third unit that is either:

-An additional science credit approved by DESE; or

-A computer science flex credit may be taken in the place of a third science credit.
+- a.
+DESE approved biology 1 credit; - b.
+DESE approved physical science 1 credit; and - c.
+A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.

-Social Studies: three (3) units Civics - one-half (1⁄2) unit World History - one unit American History - one unit Other social studies - one-half (1⁄2) Unit
+- Civics one-half (1⁄2) unit

+- World History one unit

+- American History one unit

+- Other social studies one-half (1⁄2) Unit